infusion-zero-edit/Pose-Editing/README.md

 second task is to edit the pose of the object by taking user poses (e.g. Azimuth +10 degrees, Polar -5 degrees).
 The final generated scene should look realistic and composite.

+Tasks:
+1. Task1.
+Take the input scene and the text prompt from the command line argument and outputs an image with a red mask on all pixels where the object (denoted in the text prompt) was present
+2. Task2.
+The second task is to change the pose of the segmented object by the relative angles given by the user.
+You can use a consistent direction as positive azimuth and polar angle change and mention what you used.

+The generated image:
+a.
+Should preserve the scene (background)
+b.
+Should adhere to the relative angles given by the user

 ## Usage
 ```
 pip install -r requirements.txt